IllusionOfControl/todoist-backend/README.md

 6. Access the frontend in your browser at `http://localhost:8000` and the backend API at `http://localhost:8000/api/`.

-### Contributing

-Contributions are welcome!
-If you find a bug or have an idea for a new feature, please create a new issue on GitHub or submit a pull request.

 ### License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.